 On September 29, 2020, the U.S. District Court ruled against our proposal with Peabody to form a joint venture that would have combined our Powder River Basin and Colorado mining operations with Peabody's, and we subsequently announced the termination of our joint venture efforts.
 We continue to pursue other strategic alternatives for our thermal assets, including, among other things, potential divestiture.
 We are concurrently shrinking our operational footprint at our thermal operations.
-In particular, during the first half of 2021, we have completed approximately \$25.8 million of Asset Retirement Obligation (ARO) work at these operations, compared to approximately \$2.0 million in the first half of 2020.
+During the first nine months of 2021, we have completed approximately \$32.2 million of Asset Retirement Obligation (ARO) work at these operations, compared to approximately \$4.5 million in the first nine months of 2020.
 We are also planning to establish self-funding mechanisms for these long-term reclamation liabilities at those operations.
-Operationally, we will maintain our focus on aligning our thermal production rates with the secular decline in domestic thermal coal demand, while adjusting our thermal operating plans to minimize future cash requirements and maintain flexibility to react to short-term market fluctuations as we have done in the current quarter.
+Currently, we will exercise our operational flexibility to maximize cash generation from our thermal operations.
+Longer term, we will maintain our focus on aligning our thermal production rates with the secular decline in domestic thermal coal demand, while adjusting our thermal operating plans to minimize future cash requirements and maintain flexibility to react to future short-term market fluctuations.
 We continue to streamline our entire organizational structure to reflect our long-term strategic direction as a leading producer of metallurgical products for the steelmaking industry.